TT-TTG-Development/KyransModmail/README.md

-# EZ Modmail
+# Kyran's Modmail

 ![](https://img.shields.io/badge/Discord%20Bot-discord.js-9cf)

-EZ Modmail is an open-source Discord modmail bot designed for individual servers, with a quick and easy setup process that should get your new modmail bot running in no time!
+Kyran's Modmail is an open-source Discord modmail bot designed for individual servers, with a quick and easy setup process that should get your new modmail bot running in no time!

 ![mmChat](https://cdn.discordapp.com/attachments/764224430649376769/773321003916460082/unknown.png)